ANRGUSC/cops/README.md

-Graph connectivity for intermittent connectivity in multi-agent networks
+Graph connectivity for intermittent connection in multi-agent networks

 California Institute of Technology